2014 Arizona Out-of-School Time Awards of Excellence

-The 2013 Spotlight on Afterschool: Awards of Excellence Luncheon recognized innovative afterschool programs and staff members for their exemplary work in furthering the delivery of quality youth development programs in "out of school time” settings for Arizona’s children.
+The 2014 Arizona Out-of-School Time Awards of Excellence Luncheon will recognize innovative out-of-school time programs and staff members for their exemplary work in furthering the delivery of quality youth development programs for Arizona’s children.
 The Luncheon will be held on Saturday, November 15th at 12:30pm at the Phoenix Convention Center North Ballroom.

 2013 Afterschool Award Winners

 Vince Roig serves as Founding Chairman of the Board of Helios Education Foundation., the largest nonprofit organization serving Arizona and Florida that is focused solely on education.
 The Helios Foundation is dedicated to enriching the lives of individuals by creating opportunities for success in postsecondary education.
 The Foundation’s community investments are made across three impact areas: Early Childhood Education, the Transition Years (grades 5-12), and postsecondary Scholarships.
 Since its inception in 2004, the Foundation has invested millions of dollars in education-related programs and initiatives across both states.

 Prior to forming the Foundation, Vince was the Chairman of the Board, President and CEO of Southwest Student Services Corporation and its affiliates for over 20 years.
 Mr. Roig received his Bachelor of Science degree in Secondary Education from Athens College and his Master of Science in Secondary Education from Richmond College of the City University of New York.
 He serves or has served on the boards of numerous organizations, including: Teach for America National, Stand for Children National, Take Stock in Children, Greater Phoenix Leadership, Phoenix Aviation Advisory Board, Stand for Children Arizona Advisory Committee, Valley of the Sun United Way and the Phoenix Art Museum.
 He also currently serves as chair of the board for the Arizona College Scholarship Foundation.